 And of course 17 June is Bunker Hill Day.

 Yesterday I discussed how, contrary to later reports, Penelope Russell didn’t succeed her husband Ezekiel as publisher of The Censor since he outlived that magazine by almost a quarter-century.
-But Penelope almost certainly helped Ezekiel to print that magazine, as recalled by a fellow Boston printer, Isaiah Thomas.
+But Ezekiel’s wife, who was really named Sarah, definitely helped him to print that magazine, as recalled by a fellow Boston printer, Isaiah Thomas.

 In his History of Printing in America, Thomas wrote: